 Wangechi Mutu - Yo Mama (2003)

-Wangechi Mutu’s Yo Mama (2003) is a collage that immediately unsettles.
-A reclining female figure, assembled from fragments of glossy magazines and medical imagery, is pierced through the abdomen by a snake-like spear.
-The work collapses seduction and violence, desire and danger, in a single image.
+Wangechi Mutu’s Yo Mama (2003) is a collage that features a reclining female figure, assembled from fragments of glossy magazines and medical imagery.
+She is pierced through the abdomen by a snake-like spear.
+The work draws on biblical imagery, in particular the story of the fall from grace in Christianity.

 This doubleness reminds me of Susan Sontag’s writing on beauty’s contradictions: how it can never be neutral, always bound up with power.
 Mutu’s figure is hyper-beautiful, but also split apart, weaponised, stitched from fragments.
-The work also speaks to material histories: collage as a medium of rupture, fragmentation, and reassembly, which feels relevant to how I use mixed media.
+The work also speaks to material histories: collage as a medium of rupture and fragmentation which feels relevant to how I use mixed media.

 Next